tverstraten/harvest-forward/README.md

 A sample project demonstrating usage of Harvest Forward can be found at [hf-sample-app-ts-mysql-express](https://github.com/tverstraten/hf-sample-app-ts-mysql-express)

-# Finding and Sharing plugins and temples
+# Finding and Sharing plugins and templates

 Coming soon.